inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 ## What You’ll Learn

-1. How to set up a benchmark using Inductiva’s API.
-2. How to configure and execute benchmarks with different machine types.
-3. How to analyze the results to optimize your simulations.

-By the end, you’ll know how to use benchmarks to optimize your computational resources.
+In this tutorial, you’ll learn how to:

+1. Download and prepare the necessary input files for the simulation.
+2. Set up the benchmark, add multiple machine configurations, and execute the runs efficiently.
+3. Reduce redundant uploads, parallelize runs, and minimize idle time to save computation time and costs.
+4. Export the benchmark results to a CSV file, ensuring all resources are terminated before exporting.
+5. Visualize and analyze results.
+6. Extend the benchmark by testing additional machine types for further optimization.

 Let’s dive in!